rickyhai11/black_hole_v1/playnetmano_rm/api/README.rst

 Multiple playnetmano_rm API could run in parallel, and also can work in multi-worker mode.

-Multiple playnetmano_rm API will be designed and run in stateless mode, c data will be accessed (read and write) from the playnetmano_rm Database through the DAL module.
+Multiple playnetmano_rm API will be designed and run in stateless mode, data will be accessed (read and write) from the playnetmano_rm Database through the DAL module.